Hub of Probashi Bangalis – C R Park of New Delhi

 One-Stop-Shop for Bengali Street Food In New Delhi At Chittaranjan Park

 A grand holler to all those who are in love with Bengali street food as Chittaranjan Park Markets offer the best of everything from Phuchka to Macher Chop (Fish Croquette) to Dimer Devil (Egg Croquette).
-And if you are vegetarians, then also we have a large variety of snacks to enjoy upon like Mocha’r Chop (Banana Flower Croquette), Enchore’r Chop (Jackfruit Croquette), Aloo’r Chop (Potato Fritters), Beguni (Aubergine Fritter) and so many more.
+And if you are vegetarian, then also we have a large variety of snacks to enjoy upon like Mocha’r Chop (Banana Flower Croquette), Enchore’r Chop (Jackfruit Croquette), Aloo’r Chop (Potato Fritters), Beguni (Aubergine Fritter) and so many more.

 Bengali Puja Samagri Shop